ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 - Range : [true | false]
 - Mandatory : No
 - Setting Range : N/A
-- Description : 연결 풀링을 사용할 것인지 설정한다. true는 연결 풀링을 사용하고 false는 사용하지 않는다.
+- Description : This setting determines whether to enable connection pooling or not. "true" uses the connection pooling, while "false" does not.

 ###### port